reflexer-labs/geb-uni-v3-manager/src/test/fuzz/readme.md

 ### Setup

-The initial setup was borrowed from Uniswap V3 fuzzing, and it starts a pool with random values.
-Complementarily, a manager is also deployed and connected to the pool.
+The initial setup was inspired from Uniswap V3 fuzzing: it starts a pool with random values.
+In addition to this, a manager is also deployed and connected to the pool.

 A few actions are allowed to be performed:

-1. All pool actions inherited from uni fuzzing, which include minting, burning and swapping directly on the pool.
+1. All pool actions are inherited from Unbiswap fuzzing.
+This includes minting, burning and swapping directly on the pool.
 2. Manager actions, such as depositing, withdrawing and rebalancing.
-3. Function to change redemption price and the threshold.
+3. CHanging the redemption price and the threshold.

 ### First run

 The following properties were tested:

-1. Position Integrity, which makes sure that the manager always tracks the position it has on uniswap correctly
+1. Position integrity, which makes sure that the manager always tracks the position it has on Uniswap correctly
-2. Always has a position, which ensures that the manager is always invested in the pool
+2. The manager always has a position in the pool
-3. Id Integrity, which guarantees the manager keep track of the correct id position
+3. ID integrity, which guarantees that the manager keeps track of the correct position IDs
-4. Tick selection, that means the manager is always invested in a tick range at least half of threshold
+4. Tick selection: this means that the manager is always invested in a tick range that spans at least half of the threshold
-5. Supply integrity, the sum of all balances always equals the total supply.
+5. Supply integrity: the sum of all balances always equals the total supply

 #### Results: